jovanovicjanna/projectunit4/README.md

 HTML and CSS are the foundational languages used in website creation.
 The structure and content of the website can be created using HTML, and the styling and layout may be changed using CSS.
 They provide websites with their overall structure and aesthetics together.
 Additionally, they have been around for decades, which allows me as a developer to find a large number of recourses to help me create a social network.

 ## Design statement
 I will design and make a social network for a client who is a student at a local school.
-The social network will be about sharing reviews of makeup products and is constructed using the software Python.
+The social network will be about sharing reviews of makeup products and is constructed using the software HTML, CSS, and Python.
 It will take 3 weeks to make and will be evaluated according to the criteria listed below.

 ## Criteria for Success
 1. The social network has a login and register system. *[issue tackled=” Other social networks ”]*